Health and Safety General Standards

 We aim to make children, parents, staff and volunteers aware of health and safety issues and to minimise the hazards and risks to enable the children to thrive in a healthy and safe environment.

-She is competent to carry out these responsibilities.
+Staff are competent to carry out these responsibilities.

 We display the necessary health and safety poster in: the playroom